-AQA C5 ENERGY CHANGES COMBINED FOUNDATION Required practical Temperature
+AQA C5 ENERGY CHANGES COMBINED FOUNDATION

-Required practical - Temperature Changes
+Required practical - Temperature changes

-Key Word Definition Endothermic A reaction where energy is taken in from the surroundings so the temperature of the surroundings decreases.
-Exothermic A reaction where energy is transferred to the surroundings so the temperature of the surroundings increases.
-Activation Energy The minimum amount of energy that colliding particles must have for a reaction to take place.
-Reaction Profile Diagram A reaction profile diagram shows the overall energy changes in a reaction.
-Reactant A chemical you start with before a reaction begins.
-Product A chemical made after a reaction takes place.
+Key Word Definition Key Word Definition endothermic A reaction where energy is taken in from the surroundings so the temperature of the surroundings decreases. exothermic A reaction where energy is transferred to the surroundings so the temperature of the surroundings increases. activation energy The minimum amount of energy that colliding particles must have for a reaction to take place. reaction profile diagram A reaction profile diagram shows the overall energy changes in a reaction. reactant A chemical you start with before a reaction begins. product A chemical made after a reaction takes place.

-Example of Reactions
+Example of reactions

-Endothermic Reactions:
+Endothermic reactions: